phpconcept/jeedom-arubaiot/README.md

 Release v0.3 (beta) :
 - Adding systematic auto-add of commands for an equipement, when receiving the corresponding telemetry data
 - Adding a filtering capabilities to deny some commands for specific object classes (no auto-add).
 Today static in method isAllowedCmdForClass()
+- Adding support of comma separated list of reporters' mac@ allowed.
+If list is empty then all reporters are allowed.
+- Adding support for multiple connections coming from same AP.
+This will allow future use of Telemetry/RTLS data including WiFi device connectivity.
+- Modify the way presence/absence is updated

 Release v0.2 (beta) :